Waste case studies

 Learn more about Climate Challenge Fund projects tackling carbon emissions caused by waste through reducing, reusing and recycling.

-The Climate Challenge Fund has supported projects that have aimed to reduce carbon emissions caused by waste of resources.
+The Climate Challenge Fund (CCF) has supported projects that have aimed to reduce carbon emissions caused by waste of resources.
 Projects have worked to reduce over-consumption, encourage the reuse of items, extend the life of everyday items through repair and maintenance and promote recycling of materials.

 You can view video features and downloadable case studies of CCF project involving waste below.